 Where’s the best place to store my eneloop batteries?

 You can store them almost anywhere at room temperature, but don’t store them in humid conditions or in direct sunlight.
 Do not expose them to high temperatures.
-If stored fully charged, it’s possible to use them within about three years.
+If stored fully charged, it’s possible to use them within about five years.
 However, we recommend giving stored batteries a charge once a year for optimal performance.

 How should I transport my eneloop batteries?